Cremation metal helps good causes

-Blackpool Council is part of a charitable scheme which collects items such as artificial hips and knee replacements following crematoriums.
+Blackpool Council is part of a charitable scheme which collects items such as artificial hips and knee replacements following cremations.

 In the past, metal was removed and buried in the grounds of the cemetery but this has become less acceptable on environmental grounds.